Znunu/Znunu/SKILLZ.md

 - Drawing: Apprentice of Boxy

 # Brief
 I feel most at home in either a math engine, spreadsheet or IDE.
 I enjoy product development and marketing as well.
-My dream job is either in a classroom, on the frontiers of science or reverse engineering games.
+My dream job is either in a classroom, on the frontiers of science, cybersecurity or reverse engineering games.